Owner/approver: Group Director HR

 The whistleblower shall receive feedback within 14 days to confirm that the report has been received and to provide information on proceedings.

 All parties involved in a whistleblowing case shall be protected.
-Retaliation against employees who whistleblow is prohibited.
+Retaliation against employees or externals who whistleblow is prohibited.
 Any person who feels that they have been subject to retaliation after whistleblowing must report this in Lerøy's digital whistleblowing channel.

 The whistleblower’s identity and all information relating to a whistleblowing report are treated as confidential information throughout the process.
 It is important to note that anonymity cannot be guaranteed for whistleblowers and others if the case results in legal proceedings.